Spring Boot Starter Projects

 - What features are provided by Spring Boot Starter Projects?

-- We will look at Spring Boot Starter Web
+- Introduction to Spring Boot Starter Web

 Tools you will need

-- Maven 3.0+ is your build tool
+- Maven 3.0+ as your build tool

-- JDK 17
+- JDK 17+

 Why do we need Spring Boot Starter Projects?